Article

 Guidehouse helps organizations better understand and navigate the potential risks and impacts posed by transition risk events and the various data and technology platforms to assess physical climate risks.

-By Caitlin Holmes, Douglas Barnard
+By Douglas Barnard

 Climate change is redefining the landscape of the 21st century at every level of government and in every industry.
 Climate-related risks, including both physical risks and transition risks, pose unique challenges for financial institutions and asset portfolios.